teamniteo/handbook/5_People/salary.md

 Each month everyone is expected to work (on average) 7.5 hours per working day in that month (lunch time not included).
 Any additional hours are considered as overtime hours and are worth 130% of your hourly wage (which is your monthly salary divided by 150).

-On the contrary, if the monthly quota is not reached, that month's salary is reduced by 130% of hourly wage for every missing hour (that is, of course, after considering vacation and sick leave hours).

 ### Tracking Actual Working Hours